taffyrat/turnip-server/README.md

 ### Turnip info

 The bot will check your current quantity of turnips purchased, along with the price you bought them for and the total price.
+You can also check the info for another user by specifying their username.

 ```
 @turnip info
+@turnip info <username>
 ```

 ### Graph